 The ASRS data is based on nuclear war simulations.
-To explore these further, we simulated the removal of Russia/United States and Pakistan/India from the 37 Tg scenario (Figure 8).
+To explore these further, we simulated the removal of Russia/United States and Pakistan/India from the 37 Tg scenario (Figure 7).
 We compared these scenarios with the ASRS that includes all countries and the wheat trade of today.
-The findings reveal that while removing these countries affects both trade communities and overall imports (Figure 8), the effect of the yield reduction due to abrupt sunlight reduction is already so big that the removal of those countries is negligible.
+The findings reveal that while removing these countries affects both trade communities and overall imports (Figure 7), the effect of the yield reduction due to abrupt sunlight reduction is already so big that the removal of those countries is negligible.
 Thus, if countries involved in a nuclear conflict were to cease as trading partners due to the destruction of their territories, it would cause additional disruptions to the global trade network beyond those due to the yield reductions, but only marginally and for a subset of countries.

-Figure 8: Country removal impact on wheat imports in nuclear war scenarios.
+Figure 7: Country removal impact on wheat imports in nuclear war scenarios.

 When simulating the gradual removal of nodes, the results indicate that removing random nodes causes a slow but steady decline in network stability.
 In contrast, specifically targeting the most active exporting nodes results in a rapid decline in stability, leading to network collapse after removing 10-20% of these crucial nodes.
-Further details can be found in Supplement Section 3.3.
+Further details can be found in Supplement Section 3.7.

-3.3.2 Impact of emission magnitude

-Assessments of the impacts for nuclear war scenarios of different magnitudes (Figure 9) show a consistent pattern across all crops analysed.
-While the most significant impacts can be seen in the worst nuclear war with 150 Tg of soot emitted (nuclear winter), the effects would already be quite severe at 37 Tg (nuclear fall).
+3.3.2 Impact of soot emission magnitude after nuclear exchange winter), the effects would already be quite severe at 37 Tg (nuclear fall).
 The 37 Tg scenario engenders a substantial of about 60 % import loss, suggesting that trade would be massively impacted in the 37 Tg case.
 However, for most countries, food imports would have ceased almost entirely in a 150 Tg scenario.
 In addition, even at merely 5 Tg, some countries could experience a 50 % loss of maize, and at 16 Tg, a considerable number of countries have import reductions from 40 % to almost 100 % across all crops.